deerob4/teaching-resources/README.md

-# filmify
+# Filmify
-Small film tracking application written in Python.
+Sample film tracking application designed to teach the basics of Python and SQL with GCSE Computer Science students.